tw99ch/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard-Analysis
 ## Overview of the analysis
-The purpose of this analysis is to get the table for Retiring Employees by Title, Number of Retireing Employees bt Title and Employees Eligible for the Mentorship Program
+The purpose of this analysis is to get the table for Retiring Employees by Title, Number of Retiring Employees by Title and Employees Eligible for the Mentorship Program

 ## Results:
 - retirement_titles